kojodoc/kojodoc.github.io/modules/modules-index.md

 * [Module 5 - Electronic Circuits and Robots](module5.html).

+The modules are meant to be done in sequence, starting with the first module.

 For a quick overview of the range of topics covered and the kinds of creations possible via the above modules, check out the Kojo Intro Video:

 <div style="margin-top: 20px;margin-bottom: 20px;text-align:center">